pod5AND101Spring24/iHomie/README.md

 <img src="https://github.com/pod5AND101Spring24/iHomie/blob/main/Sprint3ProjectBoard(2).PNG" width=600>

 ## Completed user stories

 - List the completed user stories from this unit
   - GPS tracker option enabled.
-  - Browse screen populated with property lists of Mountain View, CA when first loaded.
+  - Browse screen populated with property lists of user's last known location when first loaded.
   - Filter search results on Browse based on user's choice and input, such as ForRent, ForSale, RecentlySold, Houses, Townhomes, minBeds, maxPrice, etc. Toggle-able filter gives user a better view of the search results.
   - User can visit another fragment and come back to browse to view latest search results.